 When a Select column changes to something

 With this trigger, you can track when changes are made to a Select data type column.
-Click on the Select drop-down selector to pick the Select column to track, and the "something" drop-down selector to choose from the existing options in that select column.
-For instance, below in the trigger below, we can track when our "Stage" column changes to "Resolved."
+Click on the Select button to pick the Select column to track, and the something button (shown below) to choose from the existing options in that Select column.

 When a Select column changes from something to something

 Like the trigger condition activated when a Select column changes to something, this trigger condition can track when changes are made to a Select data type column.
-However, it specifically sets conditions on what the initial "something" select field was.
-For instance, in the trigger conditions below, we monitor when our customer service team changes a ticket from "Unresolved" to "On Hold," possibly for escalation and more support.
+However, it specifically sets conditions based on what the initial "something" select field was.
+Click on the Select button to pick the Select column to track, and the two something buttons to choose the initial and new Select options, respectively.

 When a Date arrives